 The site is located within close proximity to the Branch Avenue Metro Station and the major vehicular interchange of I-95/495 and MD 5.
-The proposed development will promote the effective and optimum use of transit if the conditions relating to limiting the number of parking spaces is adopted by the Board.
+The proposed development will promote the effective and optimum use of transit.

 (4) To facilitate and encourage a twenty-four (24) hour environment to ensure continuing functioning of the project after workday hours through a maximum of activity, and the interaction between the uses and those who live, work in, or visit the area;